flowstateeng/FlowState-Nodes/README.md

 <br/><br/>

-# LATEST PUSH 10/27/24 - 3:00 pm (GMT-5) #
+# LATEST PUSH 10/29/24 - 11:15 am (GMT-5) #

 ## Updates
+* Introduction of orientation selector
+* Fixed "unload_loras" bug
+* Converted static model directories to dynamic, so no restart required when downloading new models or changing filenames

+# PUSH 10/27/24 - 3:00 pm (GMT-5) #

+## Updates
-* Video Sampler node is available but still experimental.
+* Video Sampler node is available but still experimental
 * Styler node has LoRAs integrated, chain up to 3
 * Resolution selection on the Latent Chooser
 * Condensed model name fields on Model Loader